 While Piran Salt Pans are slightly out of the city, they’re worth the trip out.
-Piran Salt Pans encompass smaller Strunjan Salt Pans, and the larger Sečovlje Salt Pans.
+Piran Salt Pans encompass smaller Strunjan Salt Pans and the larger Sečovlje Salt Pans.
 The first record of salt production dates back to 804.
 This was when there were several small salt pans owned by monasteries in Piran.
-The Sečovlje Salt Pans now produce salt in order to preserve natural and culture heritage.
+The Sečovlje Salt Pans now produce salt in order to preserve natural and cultural heritage.
 The area is beautiful to walk around in and you can even opt for a guided tour!

 The reserve is the biggest wetland on the coastline.
 In the northern part of the reserve called Lera, people harvest salt using a 700-year-old method.
 They use wooden tools and look after petola, the base of the salt pans that functions as a biofilter.

 In our home in Sweden, we have an array of their products, but a favorite would definitely be the Piran Salt, which we have in our wooden Salt Cellar.
 Got them as a gift from my aunt a couple of years ago.

 I strongly recommend you rent a car for your travels through Slovenia.
 Especially if you plan on visiting several destinations.
 Public transport takes about 3 times longer and you don’t want to waste adventure sitting on a bus.
 If you have plenty of time, however, then these are your options:

 By car from Ljubljana: 1 hour and 15 minutes